Down the MCP Rabbit Hole: Building a Standards Server

 Version 1: "Keep It Simple"

-Started with stdio communication.
+I started with stdio communication.
 Just pipe standards in and out.
 Clean, simple, working.

-Then I thought: "But what about caching?"
+Then I thought: "What about caching?"

 Version 2: "Add Some Redis"